Cosi Fan Tutti: Reception

 Rather than an excuse for mere local colour, the Italian settings of the Zen novels have been noted as crucial to both their plots and themes.
 Though the setting is Neapolitan in the case of Cosi Fan Tutti, the author's descriptions of the city's "winding streets, courtyards, piazzas, staircases and narrow archways and alleys mirror Dibdin's representation of the labyrinthine social and political world of Italy".

 Here, however, the plot is taken further into fantasy by making the affairs of the daughters of Zen's landlady parody the theme of Mozart's similarly named Cosi fan tutte (That's the way the world goes), which was also set in Naples.
 "As in the best farces," one reviewer commented, "practically everybody, including Zen, turns out to be in disguise - though the outrageous variety of masquerades ranges far beyond anything Mozart ever thought of."
+Marcel Berlins of The Times concluded "Perhaps the book is a touch self-indulgently clever; but all is forgiven when the resultant virtuosity provides such great pleasure."

-On the other hand, Mark Chu rather deprecates Dibdin's humour, perceiving in it a descent into "banal stereotypes of Italian, and especially southern Italian, character" which is ultimately dependent on the long-established British perception of Italy as the setting for "opera buffa, laziness, irrationality, superstition, violence, resignation and political life viewed cynically as a question of the survival of the strongest and fittest".
+On the other hand, Mark Chu rather deprecates Dibdin's humour, claiming it was based on "banal stereotypes of Italian, and especially southern Italian, character" which is ultimately dependent on the long-established British perception of Italy as the setting for "opera buffa, laziness, irrationality, superstition, violence, resignation and political life viewed cynically as a question of the survival of the strongest and fittest".